SuPPoLzZ/Python-oo-Daniel-Lasecki-school/README.md

 ### Step 2: Fork lab repository

-Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / Embedded Linux.
+Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / Python-OO.
+(If Python-OO is not shown, ask instructor to add you to that group).
 In that group there is repository `object-oriented-programming-with-python`.
 Create a private <b>fork</b> to your personal namespace.
 A fork is a copy of a project.
 Forking a repository allows you to make changes without affecting the original project.
 This forked project works as your return repository.
 Please add user `jppaalas` to the project with "Developer" role.

 ### Step 3: Customize VM